Savile Club

-The Savile Club is a traditional London gentlemen's club founded in 1868.
-Located in fashionable and historically significant Mayfair, its membership, past and present, include many prominent names.
+The Savile Club is a traditional gentlemen's club in London that was founded in 1868.
+Located in fashionable and historically significant Mayfair, its membership, past and present, includes many prominent names.

 Changing premises

 Initially calling itself the New Club, it grew rapidly, outgrowing its first-floor rooms overlooking Trafalgar Square at 9 Spring Gardens and moving to the second floor.
-It then moved to 15 Savile Row in 1871, where it changed its name to the Savile Club, before lack of space forced the club to move again in 1882, this time to 107 Piccadilly, a building owned by Archibald Primrose, 5th Earl of Rosebery.
+It then moved to 15 Savile Row in 1871, where it changed its name to the Savile Club, before lack of space forced the club to move again in 1882, this time to 107 Piccadilly, a bow-windowed building owned by Archibald Primrose, 5th Earl of Rosebery.
 With its views over Green Park, it was described by the members as the "ideal clubhouse".
 However, after 50 years' residence, demolition of the building next door to create the Park Lane Hotel caused the old clubhouse such structural problems that, in 1927, the club moved to its present home at 69 Brook Street in Mayfair, a house built with leases granted by the Duke of Westminster in the mid-1720s.
 In 1850, Edward Digby, 2nd Earl Digby commissioned Thomas Cundy II to add the Doric porch to No 69, satisfying a Victorian desire for greater privacy as well as warmth.
-This was the former home of "Loulou" Harcourt, 1st Viscount Harcourt, a Liberal Party cabinet minister.
-The building, a combination of 69 and 71 Brook Street, owes its extravagant Dix-huitième interior to Walter Burns, the brother-in-law of financier J. P. Morgan, who commissioned William Bouwens van der Boijen of Paris to adapt it for his wife Mary to entertain in a suitable style.
-It thus includes an elegant hall, a grand staircase and a lavish ballroom.
+This had previously been occupied by the Dowager Duchess of Cleveland from 1866 to 1883 and was later the former home of "Loulou" Harcourt, 1st Viscount Harcourt, a Liberal Party cabinet minister, and his wife Mary Ethel Harcourt, Viscountess Harcourt.
+The building, a combination of 69 and 71 Brook Street, owes its extravagant Dix-huitième interior to Walter Hayes Burns, the father of Lady Harcourt and the brother-in-law of financier J. P. Morgan, who commissioned William Bouwens van der Boijen of Paris to adapt it for his wife Mary Lyman Morgan to entertain in a suitable style at home.
+It thus includes an elegant hall, a grand staircase and a lavish Louis XV-style ballroom.
+Following the marriage of her youngest daughter in 1926, Ethel Harcourt decided to dispose of the lease of Brook Street, which she did 12 months later to the Savile Club.

 Savilians

 Savile Club members are known as Savilians and the Club's motto of Sodalitas Convivium implies convivial companionship.
 The traditional mainstays of the Savile are food and drink, good conversation, playing bridge and poker, and Savile Snooker.
 This is a 19th-century version of the game, whose rules were first written down in the mid-20th century by Stephen Potter.
 It is a form of volunteer snooker, with some unusual features (the brown ball is spotted behind baulk on the opposite equivalent of the black spot, and counts eight; yellow and green are not used, "push shots" are allowed, fouling a ball with one's tie has no penalty, and sinking two reds at once means a score of two, for example).

-The dining room includes two long club tables, derived from the Club's original table d'hôte (a contrast to the contemporary habit of other clubs, where members tended to eat à la carte at small separate tables).
-In the Victorian period, the Savile was known for its freedom of conversation and conviviality.